 Page 38, Line 8, revise as follows:

-NOTE—Because a SYNRA is not a valid the DA, the use of the a SYNRA as an RA is not ambiguous is only possible under cases when the DA is carried in another field.
-This may be accomplished by sending the MSDU using either the 4 Address MPDU format, or a Basic A-MSDU.
+NOTE—Because a A SYNRA is not a valid never the DA,. the use of the A SYNRA as an RA is not ambiguous can only be used by a GLK AP, and when the actual DA is carried in another field.
+This may be accomplished by sending the MSDU using either the 4 Address MPDU format, or a Basic A-MSDU where the DA is carried in the sub frame header.
+See 9.42.

-Discussion points:

-Conflicts with prior CID244 resolution?

 Page 38, Line 17-19, revise as follows:

 When a Data frame carries an Basic A-MSDU, the DA and SA values related to each MSDU carried by the A-MSDU are carried within the A-MSDU Subframe header.
 One or both of these fields may also be present in the Address 1 and Address 2 fields as indicated in Table 8-34 (Address field contents).